-- Regression: loss of the ability to do things he/she was previously able to do - Rarely moves arms and legs - Seems excessively loose in the limbs, or floppy - Cannot sit independently by 9 months
+- Regression: loss of the ability to do things he/she was previously able to do - Rarely moves arms and legs - Seems excessively loose in the limbs, or floppy - See-saw, rattly or wheezy breathing

 TRUST YOUR INSTINCTS

 If you feel like something is not quite right with your baby's developmental progress, do not wait to voice your concerns.
 According to the American Academy of Pediatrics, the overwhelming majority of parental concerns are correct and accurate.